hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/01_the_filesystem.md

 When you log in to a remote computer you are on one of the branches of that tree, your home directory (e.g. /home/username)

 > On mac OS, which is a UNIX-based OS, the root level is also "/".
-On a windows OS, it is drive specific; generally "C:\" is considered root, but it changes to "D:/", if you are on that drive.
+On a windows OS, it is drive specific; generally "C:\" is considered root, but it changes to "D:\", if you are on that drive.

 Now let's go do that same navigation at the command line.